connorcrowe/to-bike-analysis/README.md

 The script uses the QGIS native `native:shortestpathpointtopoint` method to calculate the path based on the OSM roadway network.
 A future analysis should explore other, potentially more optimized approaches.

 Given the high volume of trips and access to only one mid-range PC, the script took significant time to process the trips, going through 200,000 in approximately 48 hours.
-In this project the network was prepared such that all bike share stations were connected, however if some of the stations in the further suburbs were to be disregarded, a smaller roadway network could be used - improving performance signficantly.
+In this project the network was prepared such that all bike share stations were connected, however if some of the stations in the further suburbs were to be disregarded, a smaller roadway network could be used - improving performance significantly.

 To overcome the large processing time, only trips during rush hour in August 2024 were used.